-Unambiguous - The contract is being amended for an additional 4 months to allow Grantee to host 5 additional professional development events to further reach key stakeholders such as Education Service Centers (ESC), local counselors, and school district representatives.
+Unambiguous - The contract is being amended for an additional 4 months to allow Grantee to host five additional professional development events to further reach key stakeholders such as Education Service Centers (ESC), local counselors, and school district representatives.

-2. Budget information:
+• Budget information:

-Ambiguous- Grantee will receive an additional \$15,000.
+Ambiguous - Grantee will receive an additional \$15,000.

-Unambiguous - The additional \$15,000 will be used toward salary expenses for Grantee's state coordinator to host five 2 web-based and 3 face to face professional development events.
-All 5 events will be hosted between September 1, 2018 and December 31, 2018 to allow participating stakeholders to attend.
+Unambiguous - The additional \$15,000 will be used toward salary expenses for Grantee's state coordinator to host five two web-based and three face to face professional development events.
+All five events will be hosted between September 1, 2018, and December 31, 2018, to allow participating stakeholders to attend.

-3. Payment
+Payment

-Ambiguous- Grantee will receive an additional \$15,000 upon execution.
+Ambiguous - Grantee will receive an additional \$15,000 upon execution.

-Unambiguous - After each professional development event, Grantee will submit to the THECB an expenditure report with supporting documentation for reimbursement.
-After the THECB's acceptance of the report, the THECB will issue payment.
+Unambiguous - After each professional development event, Grantee will submit to THECB an expenditure report with supporting documentation for reimbursement.
+After the THECB's acceptance of the report, THECB will issue payment.

-4. Reporting:
+Reporting: